srose69/Loomformer-Paraplex/README.md

 and a small FP32 endpoint copy used by backward.
 It does not store a second full trajectory of temporal accumulators.
 Backward walks the input depth carriers in reverse and reconstructs each preceding normalized accumulator analytically from the invertible local factor and the current accumulator.
 This is the temporal counterpart of replay: the input depth carriers remain available, while the additional `[B,T,H,3,3]` prefix history is avoided.

-Other fused Tria kernels cover the nine-slot selector, population pooling and sparse final cross-attention, so those paths do not require constructing dense Python-side operator graphs.
-Every extension has a PyTorch fallback when compilation or a supported CUDA dtype/device is unavailable; the fast path is selected automatically when its runtime checks pass.
+Other fused Tria kernels cover the nine-slot selector, population pooling and sparse final cross-attention inside compact CUDA operator graphs.
+Algebraic kernels keep their checked PyTorch reference paths.
+Packed `attn_impl: auto` on Ampere and newer requires a validated varlen forward/backward backend and the packed-gather extension.
+Pascal training selects compact SDPA explicitly.

-Kernel extensions are built lazily with `torch.utils.cpp_extension.load` and Ninja.
-Source and included-header hashes are recorded in `kernels/.hashes.json`; unchanged modules are loaded from `kernels/build/` instead of being rebuilt. `TORCH_CUDA_ARCH_LIST` may be supplied explicitly, `KERNELS_VERBOSE=1` exposes the extension build log, and `KERNELS_DUMP_PTX=1` emits standalone PTX dumps for inspection after a changed build.
+Kernel extensions are built with `torch.utils.cpp_extension.load` and Ninja.
+Startup warms every extension required by the active graph, including `packed_gather`, before the architecture report.
+Source and included-header hashes are recorded in `kernels/.hashes.json`; unchanged modules are loaded from `kernels/build/`. `TORCH_CUDA_ARCH_LIST` may be supplied explicitly, `KERNELS_VERBOSE=1` exposes the extension build log, and `KERNELS_DUMP_PTX=1` emits standalone PTX dumps for inspection after a changed build.

 ## Depth and connectivity